Trump says he opposes additional postal service funding, acknowledges position would harm mail-in balloting

 Negotiations over a new virus relief package have all but ended, with the White House and congressional leaders far apart on the size, scope and approach for shoring up households, reopening schools and launching a national strategy to contain the coronavirus.

-While there is some common ground over $100 billion for schools and new funds for virus testing, Democrats also want other emergency funds that Trump rejects, including to shore up the U.S. Postal Service and election security ahead of the November election.
+While there is some common ground over $100 billion for schools and new funds for virus testing, Democrats also want other emergency funds that Trump rejects.

 "They want $3.5 billion for something that will turn out to be fraudulent.
 That's election money, basically," Trump said during Thursday's call-in interview.

-"They want $25 billion - billion - for the post office," he said, adding that, without it, the Postal Service won't be equipped to handle the influx of mail-in ballots.

-Democrats have pushed for $10 billion for the Postal Service in talks with Republicans on a huge COVID-19 response bill.
-The figure is down from a $25 billion plan in a House-passed coronavirus measure.
+Democrats have pushed for $10 billion in all for the Postal Service in talks with Republicans on a huge COVID-19 response bill.
+That figure, which would include money to help with election mail, is down from a $25 billion plan in a House-passed coronavirus measure.

+DeJoy, who was tapped to head the Postal Service by a Trump-appointed board of governors and started in June, has said that the agency is in a financially untenable position, but he maintains that it can handle this year's election mail.
+He is the first postmaster general in nearly two decades who is not a career postal employee.

+"Although there will likely be an unprecedented increase in election mail volume due to the pandemic, the Postal Service has ample capacity to deliver all election mail securely and on-time in accordance with our delivery standards, and we will do so," he told the Postal Service's governing board last week.

 Rep. Gerry Connolly, D-Va., chair of the House subcommittee on government operations, said Trump is acknowledging that he wants to hold up funding for the U.S. Postal Service to hinder Americans from voting.